KShewengger/ngx-express-typescript-starter/README.md

+NOTE:
-NOTE: Update package.json (not on angular directory but on the express root) and rename the "build" and "ng-start" scripts changing the old "ng-app" to your newly created angular app (new name)
+1.)
+Update also the Node package.json and rename the "build" and "ng-start" scripts changing the old "ng-app" to your newly created angular app (new name)
+2.)
+Update Node Tsconfig path, changing the old angular app name to its new name

 ```